guninder-sandhu/Inventory-Management-System/README.md

 ##📬 Postman Collection
 A ready-to-use Postman collection for testing all microservice endpoints is available in the (https://github.com/guninder-sandhu/Inventory-Management-System/tree/dev/postman) folder.

+### Frontend
+Frontend of this is based on React and Tailwind and is available at https://github.com/guninder-sandhu/Frontend-Inventory-Management-System

 ### Clone the repo

 ```bash
 git clone https://github.com/your-username/Inventory-Management-System.git
 cd Inventory-Management-System